outrightmental/etymolution/_posts/2010-03-03-davidblaine.md

 layout: post
 category: newed
 title: "Blaine"
 description: "verb.
-To mystify, confound or amaze, even by accident, e.g. &quot;I hide surprises in places I know I&#039;ll forget, to Blaine myself in the future.&quot; (cont&#039;d)"
+To mystify, confound or amaze, e.g. &quot;I swore that I had lifted every object on the desk three times looking for my wallet, but suddenly it was right in front of me.
+I had completely Blained myself.&quot; (cont'd)"
 tags: [ magic, accident ]
 ---